Activity

 - How do I access Lost Creek State Park?

 - Lost Creek State Park is a public boat ramp in Utah.
-There is no entrance fee.
+We do not have confirmed fee information for this launch, so check locally before you go.

 - What activities are available at Lost Creek State Park?